 - Extra oxygen from small, portable tanks can help make up for the lung’s reduced ability to extract oxygen from the air.

 - Medications are available to strengthen bones, lessen bone pain, and help prevent future bone metastases.

 - Appetite stimulants and nutritional supplements can improve appetite and reduce weight loss.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
 Learn more about palliative care.

 Treatment of NSCLC by stage

 Stage I and II.
 In general, stage I and stage II NSCLC are treated with surgery.
 Surgeons cure many patients with an operation.
 Before or after surgery, a patient may be referred to a medical oncologist.
-Some patients with large tumors or evidence of spread to lymph nodes may benefit from neoadjuvant chemotherapy (chemotherapy before the surgery, also called induction chemotherapy) or adjuvant chemotherapy to reduce the chance the cancer will return.
+Some patients with large tumors or signs that the tumor has spread to the lymph nodes may benefit from chemotherapy before the surgery, called neoadjuvant chemotherapy or induction chemotherapy, or adjuvant chemotherapy to reduce the chance the cancer will return.
 Radiation therapy may be used to treat and cure a lung tumor when surgery is not recommended.